 It's a good idea to keep your iPhone's battery topped off; this type of battery actually does better if you keep it charged rather than letting it run down all the way before recharging.
-Periodically, say every month or two, you might want to let your iPhone run completely out of power and then recharge it to maximize its life.
-The key point is, as Apple puts it, to "keep the electrons moving."
+Periodically, say every month or two, you might want to let your iPhone run completely out of power and then recharge it; this resets the iPhone's power management system to ensure you get the most out of the battery.
+The most important task is, as Apple puts it, to "keep the electrons moving."
 So, don't let your iPhone sit with no activity for long periods of time.